PollockCR/ecofriendlybali/_biz/eco-living-bali.md

 ---
 All of the products at Eco Living Bali are plastic free - from the manufacturing and packaging processes, through store placement.
 Eco Living Bali aims to raise awareness around the problems of single-use plastics.

-Eco Living Bali creates and sources natural, organic, safe, and eco-friendly products.
-Their eco-shop carries a variety of products, including:
+The eco-shop creates and sources natural, organic, safe, and eco-friendly products.
+Eco Living Bali carries a variety of products, including:

 * [Bags](https://ecolivingbali.com/product-category/bags/)
 * [Bamboo Cotton Swabs](https://ecolivingbali.com/product-category/bamboo-cotton-swabs/)